 Walt Disney World has opened a new Pirates of the Caribbean attraction, though a decidedly different one than the classic ride at the Magic Kingdom.
-Located in Soundstage 4 at Disney’s Hollywood Studios, in the former location of Journey into Narnia, the walkthrough experience is called “The Legend of Captain Jack Sparrow” and it stars that infamous pirate himself, recreating a few of his most famous adventures.
+Located in Soundstage 4 at Disney’s Hollywood Studios, in the former location of Journey into Narnia, the walkthrough experience is called “The Legend of Captain Jack Sparrow,” It stars that infamous pirate himself recreating a few of his most famous adventures.

 It’s an experience that is best experienced in person, stepping into the world of Pirates of the Caribbean, surrounded by special effects and sounds enveloping each visitor.
 But for those who can’t make it to Disney’s Hollywood Studios any time soon, the video below does a good job at capturing the experience, using binaural audio to reproduce the exciting soundscape – so be sure to wear headphones while watching.

 Video: “The Legend of Captain Jack Sparrow” show at Disney’s Hollywood Studios